oppenheimerm/wheeltrails/WT/README.md

 - Set `API`, `WT.Admin`, and `WT.Client` to "Start"
 - Press F5

-6. **Test Email Functionality**
+6. **Test Registration Flow**

 After starting the application:
-1. Navigate to the registration page
+1. Navigate to the registration page (`/account/identity/register`)
-2. Register a new user account
+2. Fill out the registration form:
+- First name (required, 3-30 characters)
+- Email address (required, valid format)
+- Bio (optional, max 500 characters)
+- Password (required, min 7 characters)
+- Confirm password (must match)
+- Country code (select from dropdown)
+- Accept Terms and Conditions (click link to view modal)
+3. Click "Create Account"
+4. You'll be redirected to the success page showing your email
-3. Check your email service:
+5. Check your email service:
 - **Mailtrap**: Go to [https://mailtrap.io/inboxes](https://mailtrap.io/inboxes) and view the captured email
 - **Gmail**: Check your Gmail inbox
-   - **Papercut**: View the email in the Papercut UI window
-4. Click the verification link to verify your account
+6. Click the verification link in the email to verify your account
+7. Return to login page and sign in

+7. **Test Password Reset Flow** ✨ NEW

+After registration:
+1. Navigate to the login page
+2. Click "Forgot Password?" link (when implemented)
+3. Enter your registered email address
+4. Check your email for password reset link
+5. Click the reset link and enter new password
+6. All existing sessions will be logged out
+7. Log in with your new password

 ### Development URLs